 Do you know that the demand for telehealth and telemedicine services has increased by 64.3% in the US alone?Ever since the start of the year 2020 and the pandemic erupted all across the globe, the practice of medicine and delivery of quality healthcare with the help of electronic health records and telehealth applications has increased tremendously.

-Covid-19 And Telemedicine – Not The Best But A Highly Suitable Pairing
+Covid-19 And Telemedicine – A Highly Suitable Pairing

 Whoever knew that telehealth and telemedicine software applications would be pushed to the forefront because of such a scenario.
 And that these applications would be able to bridge the gap between people, healthcare systems, physicians, nurses and doctors and even the patients’ families?